Pickled Garlic Scapes Recipe for Canning

 Instructions

-- Add water to waterbath canner and heat on the stove
+- Fill water bath canner and set it to heat on the stove.

 - Place on stove and bring to a rolling boil, boiling for 10 minutes